JL0321/41004-AI-Analytics-Capstone-Project-Video-Summarization/README.md

 It will run on the gpu if cuda is available, otherwise on cpu

-The video link must contain english captions enabled for the youtube api to fetch the transcript
+The video link must have english captions enabled for the youtube api to fetch the transcript

+link to the demo video: https://youtu.be/COhIRuz009A